 This beautiful and opulent Victorian building was designed in 1894, and restored in the 1970’s.
 With its programme of plays, operas and concerts, the best way to see the building is to attend a show.
-There are also Saturday tours which cost £3.
+There are also Saturday tours.

 Belfast City Hall

 The City Hall is an extravagant building built in the early 1900’s, in classical Renaissance style, symbolizing the sudden wealth of Industrial Revolution Belfast.
-Free guided tours are available, call for details.
-Be sure to check out the portraits of past Lord Mayors.
+Free guided tours are available and be sure to check out the portraits of past Lord Mayors.

 Black Taxi Political Tour

 A great way to see Belfast’s political hotspots is in a black taxi.
 For very moderate prices, a cab will show you the famous political murals, Falls and Shankill Roads, and the Peace Walls.
-Often highly entertaining depending on the driver’s point of view!
+These are often highly entertaining, depending on the driver’s point of view.

-Museum of art, archaeology, local history and natural sciences.
+Ulster Museum is a museum of art, archaeology, local history and natural sciences.
 They have a fine permanent collection, as well as rotating exhibitions and events.

 Queen’s Film Theatre

 World and art house cinema with two screens and an attractive fully-licensed bar serving light snacks.
 You can find this gem right next to the beautiful Botanical Gardens.